AscendingPassage.com HOME PAGE.

 of a periwinkle-blue in the midst of the still yellow atmosphere.
 They

-And the first bayings of the watchdogs announce already the vague
+The first bayings of the watchdogs announce the vague

 uneasiness of the evenings around the ruins.
 There is no one now